esp/esp-js/ReadMe.md

 console.log(foo1 == foo2); // true
 ```

-Note this is the default lifetime used and so the call to `.singelton()` is optional.
+Note this is the default lifetime used and so the call to `.singleton()` is optional.

 ### Singleton per container